 You can join Bark on the second Sunday of every month for a guided hike from Portland out to the forest.

 Since the beginning, Bark has offered free, monthly hikes to Mt.
 Hood National Forest and surrounding public lands.
 We believe that by witnessing the breathtaking Cascade ecosystem and learning about the many threats it faces, we can build stronger advocates for its protection.
-Volunteer hike leaders are passionate, knowledgeable volunteers who incorporate information about forest ecology and policy with how to get involved in our efforts!
+Volunteer hike leaders are passionate, knowledgeable volunteers who lead hikes about forest ecology, policy, herbalism, social justice, restoration and everything in between!

 Come prepared for a full day hike with water, lunch, appropriate clothing, and hiking boots or sturdy sneakers.
 Weather on the mountain is unpredictable so rain gear and extra warm clothing is always necessary!
 We ask that you leave your dog at home.
 This does not include service animals.
 We enforce this policy for the sake of our volunteer hike leaders and hike attendees.